microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 - per-app:
   - `"resource": "/appCatalogs/teamsApps/{id}/installedToChats/getAllMessages"`

 If you want to show all of a user's chats, per-user is the place to start.
 If you want to track only specific chats, consider how many different chats you'll need to track.
 If you use per-chat change notifications, there's a [limit](/graph/webhooks#teams-resource-limitations) (e.g. 10,000) on the number of [subscriptions](/graph/api/resources/subscription?view=graph-rest-beta).
 Instead, consider subscribing to per-app or per-tenant, which covers all the messages in the chats of your Microsoft Teams app or tenant.
-Furthermore, unless you are using per-user, the notes about access control logic described in [Step 4: Retrieve messages](#step-4-retrieve-messages) above are applicable to the change notifications here as well.
+Furthermore, unless you are using per-user, the notes about access control logic described in [Step 4](#step-4-retrieve-messages) above are applicable to the change notifications here as well.

 Below is an example to get all messages **per-tenant**.
 More details can be found on [Create subscription](/graph/api/subscription-post-subscriptions).
 As mentioned at the bottom of [Create subscription](/graph/api/subscription-post-subscriptions), before trying the example below, the subscription notification endpoint (specified in the notificationUrl property) must be capable of responding to a validation request as described in [Set up notifications for changes in user data](/graph/webhooks#notification-endpoint-validation).
 If validation fails, the request to create the subscription returns a `400 Bad Request` error.